thoughtworks/arthritiscampaign/README.md

 If you want to create a Heroku application, please follow [the instruction](https://devcenter.heroku.com/articles/ruby#deploy_to_herokucedar).

-The application has been accociated with a Heroku application at the moment when I write this post, so you don't need create the Heroku application but just add follow lines into .git/config file of your souce code repository folder:
+The application has been accociated with a Heroku application at the moment when I write this post, so you don't need create the Heroku application but just add follow lines into .git/config file in your souce code repository folder:

 	[remote "heroku"]
 	url = git@heroku.com:smooth-mist-8780.git